gavingleinig/semantic-transformation-adv-attack/README.md

 # Transformation-Triggered Adversarial Attacks

-This repository contains code for exploring **conditional generative adversarial examples**, adapted from the codebase of "Semantic Adversarial Attacks via Diffusion Models" [link](https://github.com/steven202/semantic_adv_via_dm#)
+This repository contains code for exploring **conditional generative adversarial examples**, adapted from the codebase of "Diffusion Models for Imperceptible and Transferable Adversarial Attack" [link](https://github.com/WindVChen/DiffAttack)

 ## Project Overview